r8vnhill/apunte-bibliotecas-de-software/notes.typ

 // Take a look at the file `template.typ` in the file panel
 // to customize this template and discover how it works.
 #show: project.with(
-  title: "Metodologías de Diseño y Programación Avanzadas",
+  title: "Diseño e implementación de bibliotecas de software",
   authors: (
     (name: "Ignacio Slater Muñoz", email: "reachme@ravenhill.cl"), ),